 After President Trump’s inauguration, marijuana has become more accessible in those states where it was legalized.
 However, current regulations of selling a non-psychoactive marijuana component, better known as CBD, prevent businesses from growth.

-CBD is a food supplement that people use for treating conditions like insomnia, seizures, pain, or just for relaxation without the ‘high’ effect.
+CBD is a food supplement that people use for treating conditions or just for relaxation without the ‘high’ effect.
 Lawmakers are still not sure how to regulate CBD-containing products.

 The Farm Bill of December 2018 legalized CBD all over the country, but multiple states have inconsistent CBD regulations.
 Some rules are confusing to business owners.
 For example, Igor Yakovlev, the owner of Beezy Beez Honey, claims that he’s being raided even though he has all his products labeled the right way.
 For CBD oil, a seller must inform customers that FDA does not approve the product.